Knee braces - unloadingUnloading brace

-- Cartilage, the firm, rubbery tissue that cushions all of your bones and joints, normally allows bones to glide over one another.
+- Cartilage, the firm, rubbery tissue that cushions all of your bones and joints, lets the bones glide over one another.

-- If the cartilage breaks down and wears away, the bones rub together, causing pain, swelling, and stiffness.
+- If the cartilage wears away, the bones rub together, causing pain, swelling, and stiffness.

-- Bony spurs or growths form, the ligaments and muscles around the knee become weaker, and your whole knee become stiffer and stiffer.
+- Bony spurs or growths form and the ligaments and muscles around the knee become weaker.
+Over time, your whole knee becomes stiffer and stiffer.